githubflyideas/pingping/README.md

 tar -zxvf pingping-v3.0.3-linux-amd64.tar.gz
 ./pingping user=admin passwd=admin
 ```
 Open http://localhost:8517 and watch your first puff of network smoke.
+*v2.10.2:Storage is JSON;   history is kept for 300 days by default
+*v3.03  :Storage is SQLite; history is kept for 40  days by default (--days=300 for longer)

 -----------------------------------------------------------
 Add target host